hack-gpon/hack-gpon.github.io/ont-Zyxel-PMG3000-D20B.md

 ```

-# Low level modding
+# Low Level Modding

-## Create a new rootfs
+## Creating a new rootfs
-The stick has a tricky image packing method, fortuntaly it has been reverse engineered.
+The stick has a tricky image packing method, fortunately it has been reverse engineered.
 A script to help you create a custom rootfs can be found here: [https://github.com/nanomad/zyxel-pmg-3000-mod-kit](https://github.com/nanomad/zyxel-pmg-3000-mod-kit)

-## Flash a new rootfs
+## Flashing a new rootfs
 *Note: all commands start from the twmanu shell*

 - Transfer the new mtd on the stick via tftp